MapStory/mapstory-community/roadmap.md

 ## Introduction

-This document contains the current state of the MapStory roadmap, beginning from January 2014.
+This document contains the current state of the MapStory roadmap, beginning from November 1, 2016.
 It will be dynamic as progress is made and priorities shift as we learn more from users.

 ### Immediate (within 4 weeks)

-Complete.
+**[Scalability improvements] (items/scalability.md)** - As a user, I need confidence that MapStory.org has test coverage and a DevOps pipeline that will ensure the platform does not regress and can support wide scale public use.

 ### Short (1 month - 3 months)